deadkex/StrandedDeep_Waypoints/README.md

 - Press F1 ingame to enter the menu

 #### Some info
+- Will show up when loaded into a world.
+Will NOT show in the main menu!
 - Click the currently selected WP to open the WP manager
 - Waypoints get saved here: %USERPROFILE%\AppData\LocalLow\Beam Team Games\Stranded Deep\Data\Waypoints.json
 - Saved Waypoints get loaded automatically